suds-community/suds/README.rst

   * Add Namespace class to sax for better management of namespace behavior;
     retrofix suds to import and use Namespace.
-  * Change the default namespace used to resolve referenced types (having attributes @base="",@type="") so that when no prefix is specified: uses XML (node) namespace instead of the targetNamespace.
+  * Change the default namespace used to resolve referenced types (having attributes @base="", @type="") so that when no prefix is specified: uses XML (node) namespace instead of the targetNamespace.
   * Apply fix as defined by davidglick@onenw.org in ticket #13.
   * Update service definition to print to display service methods as ' my_method(xs:int arg0, Person arg1) ' instead of
     ' my_method(arg0{xs:int}, arg1{Person}) ' which is more like traditional
     method signatures.
-  * Add xsd/python type converstion to unmarshaller (XBoolean only); refactor unmarshaller to use Content class which makes APIs cleaner, adds symmetry between marshaller(s) and unmarshaller(s), provides good mechanism for schema-property based type conversions.
+  * Add xsd/python type conversion to unmarshaller (XBoolean only); refactor unmarshaller to use Content class which makes APIs cleaner, adds symmetry between marshaller(s) and unmarshaller(s), provides good mechanism for schema-property based type conversions.
-  * Refactor marshaller with Appenders; add nobuiltin flag to resolve() to support fix for returned_type() and returnes_collection() in bindings.
+  * Refactored marshaller with Appenders; add nobuiltin flag to resolve() to support fix for returned_type() and returned_collection() in bindings.
-  * Add support for (202,204) http codes.
+  * Add support for (202, 204) http codes.
   * Add XBoolean and mappings; add findattr() to TreeResolver in preparation for type conversions.
-  * Updated schema and schema property loading (deep recursion stopped); Changed Imported schemas so then no longer copy imported schemas, rather the import proxies find requests; Add ServiceDefinition class which provides better service inspection; also provides namespace mapping and show types; schema property api simplified; support for xs:any and xs:anyType added; Some schema lookup problems fixed; Binding classes refactored slightly; A lot of debug logging added (might have to comment some out for performance - some of the args are expensive).
+  * Updated schema and schema property loading (deep recursion stopped); Changed Imported schemas so then no longer copy imported schemas, rather the import proxies find requests; Add ServiceDefinition class which provides better service inspection; also provides namespace mapping and show types; schema property API simplified; support for xs:any and xs:anyType added; Some schema lookup problems fixed; Binding classes refactored slightly; A lot of debug logging added (might have to comment some out for performance - some of the args are expensive).
-  * Add sudsobject.Property; a property is a special Object that contains a (value) attributeand is returned by the Builder (factory) for schema-types without children such as: <element/> and <simpleType/>; Builder, Marshallers and Resolvers updated to handle Properties; Resolver, Schema also updated to handle attribute lookups (this was missing).
+  * Add sudsobject.Property; a property is a special Object that contains a (value) attribute and is returned by the Builder (factory) for schema-types without children such as: <element/> and <simpleType/>; Builder, Marshallers and Resolvers updated to handle Properties; Resolver, Schema also updated to handle attribute lookups (this was missing).
   * Add groundwork for user defined soap headers.
   * Fix elementFormDefault per ticket #7
-  * Remove unused kwargs from bindings; cache bindings in wsdl; retrofit legacy ServiceProxy to delegate to {new} Client API; remove keyword nil_supported in favor of natural handling by 'nillable' attribute on <element/> within schemas.
+  * Remove unused kwargs from bindings; cache bindings in WSDL; retrofit legacy ServiceProxy to delegate to {new} Client API; remove keyword nil_supported in favor of natural handling by 'nillable' attribute on <element/> within schemas.
   * Add support for <element/> attribute flags (nillable and form).
   * Add the Proxy (2nd generation API) class.
-  * Add accessor/conversion functions to that user don't need to access __x__ attributes.
+  * Add accessor/conversion functions to that user do not need to access __x__ attributes.
 Also add todict() and get_items() for easy conversion to dictionary and iteration.
   * Search top-level elements for @ref before looking deeper.
   * Add derived() to SchemaObject.
-This is needed to ensure that all derived types (wsdl classes) are qualified by xsi:type without specifying the xsi:type for all custom types as did in earlier releases of suds.
+This is needed to ensure that all derived types (WSDL classes) are qualified by xsi:type without specifying the xsi:type for all custom types as did in earlier releases of suds.
 Update the literal marshaller to only add the xsi:type when the type needs to be specified.